10:16:01:48

 © 100architects

-It is street architecture without ground that can accompany any existing space where there is a constant flow of people.
+It is street architecture without ground that can accompany any existing space where there is a constant flow of people, and because its atomized nature, it can be easily moved, recycled, taken away and placed again and again.

 Street Intervention